TharinduTS/cell_type_enrichment_v2/README.md

 4	Cluster limit – Lets you filter data based on how many clusters were used for the calculation.
 For now it lets you select all, one cluster or below and 2 clusters or above.

-5   Protein_Class - Lets you filter based on protein class

 ## 10-IV Search Bars

 1	Search in Gene – Lets you search genes by gene ID

 2	Search in Gene name – Lets you search genes by gene name

+3   Search in Present tissues - Lets you search gene / cell type combinations by expressed tissue type

 ## 10-V Buttons